-The computation was distributed on sixty-four, 32-core Intel Haswell nodes that provided a total of 2048 compute cores.
-In \cref{fig:nls-experiment-smooth} we show how the error of the solution obtained by the Parareal iteration evolves as a function of the iteration number.
+The computation was distributed on 64, 32-core Intel Haswell nodes that provided a total of 2048 compute cores.
+In \cref{fig:nls-experiment-smooth} we show how the error of the solution obtained by the Parareal iteration evolves as a function of the iteration number; error is measured with respect to our numerically computed reference solution, not the fine integrator solution.
 We also show the corresponding theoretical and achieved parallel speedup, along with a space-time plot of the NLS solution.
 The results demonstrate that repartitioning is essential for obtaining a convergent Parareal iteration; moreover, by using repartitioned ERK methods, Parareal is able to obtain a high-accuracy solution up to 38.5 times faster than a serial ERK4 method.
 In contrast unmodified exponential integrators lead to a divergent Parareal iteration whose error increases monotonically for iteration number $k$ greater than two.

 Our timing results also reveal a practical challenge that can occur when applying a PinT method on a distributed memory system.
-Using the Parareal configuration from \cref{tab:nls-parareal-configuration}, we were only able to achieve a speedup factor of 10.4; approximately one quarter less than the theoretical speedup factor of 38.5 predicted by \cref{eq:parareal_speedup}.
+Using the Parareal configuration from \cref{tab:nls-parareal-configuration}, we were only able to achieve a speedup factor of 10.4; approximately one quarter of the theoretical speedup factor of 38.5 predicted by \cref{eq:parareal_speedup}.
 This difference is due to unaccounted communication overhead.
 In fact, \cref{eq:parareal_speedup} will only be accurate if the time required to compute a single step of the propagator $\Gprop$ is significantly greater than the time for transferring the solution vector between two nodes.
 Although this does not hold true for the one-dimensional NLS equation, the exponential Parareal method is neverthless able to provide a high-accuracy solution an order of magnitude faster than the serial ERK4 method.
 Moreover, in \cref{sec:higher-dimensional-numerical-experiments} we will see that theoretical speedup very accurately predicts achievable speedup on more computationally expensive two-dimensional problems.

 For our second experiment we consider a modified initial condition that contains a high-frequency component, namely